carlopantaleo/SunriseSunsetBot/README.md

 * Fast setup: send your location as a "location" message.
 * Legacy clients support: send your coordinates as a simple text message.
 * Easily change your location with a `/change_location` command.
+* Easily configure your `/alerts`.
 * Straight-forward support: send a message to the developers with the `/support` command.

 #### Upcoming features
 The following are in order of priority, from higher to lower.
+If you would like to contribute to this bot, these features are a good starting point!
 * Possibility to send the name of the city instead of the coordinates.
-* More configurable alerts (civil and nautical twilight).
+* Support for multiple locations.
 * Optional alerts also for moonrise and moonset.

 ...and many more!

 #### Contributions
 Contributions are welcome.
 Feel free to send a pull request, but please note that any pull request containing any bot token will be rejected.

 Thank you!